LeHuman/CS528/notes.md

 control the degree at which two similar entries could be distinguished between eachother

+We care about every output because any output can possibly identify someone.

 D_2 neighboor of D_1

 p(D_1) / p(D_2) <= e^eps